 When creating new digital tools and systems for journalists, there are usually two main challenges: The first is to design and develop new functions and interfaces.
 The second is to understand and act on the business issues associated with the emerging product.
 This post is about the second challenge – which sometimes seems more difficult to tackle.
 Or even tends to be overlooked.

-Thanks to one of our latest projects, euBusinessGraph, we had the chance to do some in depth exploring of the topic.
+Thanks to the euBusinessGraph project, we had the chance to do some in depth exploring of the topic.
 Right at the beginning, the consortium decided to use a selection of Lean Startup oriented business methods and tools that have since supported us with understanding the complex process of developing new products and services (in our case, a new tool for business journalists): Sketching a vision, generating the business model, defining the value proposition, outlining a product roadmap, identifying key user testing priorities, describing the market environment, and matching the competition.

 So far we really like this approach.
-And of course, we’re happy to share the methods and tools – along with a short set of instructions (left-click on images for hi-res versions of the canvases and cards).
+And of course, we’re happy to share the methods and tools – along with a short set of instructions.

 Sketch a first vision with the Product Vision Board